preservim/vim-pencil/README.markdown

 ### Manual formatting

-Note that you need not rely on autoformat and can alway reformat your paragraphs manually with standard Vim commands:
+Note that you need not rely on autoformat exclusively and can always reformat your paragraphs manually with standard Vim commands:

 * `gqip` - manual format
 * `vipJ` - manual unformat